Keeping Your Adult Dog Fit And Healthy: Exercise Tips

 Indoor Exercises for Limited Space

-Living in a small apartment or during inclement weather may restrict your dog's access to outdoor exercise.
+Living in a apartment or during inclement weather may restrict your dog's access to outdoor exercise.
 However, there are still plenty of indoor exercises you can engage in to keep your dog active and mentally stimulated.

 Stair Climbing and Jumping Exercises